PKUFlyingPig/Self-learning-Computer-Science/README.md

 Although Nand2Tetris course is great, it is not a university-level course.
 So to step further, CS61C is your choice.

 All the labs and projects and fantastic.
-In this course, you will learn C programming language and RISC-V assembly language, understand how the computer run your code, write a MNIST classification neural network in RISC-V, use Logism to build your own CPU to run RISC-V from scratch, and finally, you can write a naive, but quite powerful **numpy** in C to accelerate the matrix manipulation.
+In this course, you will learn C programming language and RISC-V assembly language, understand how the computer runs your code, write a MNIST classification neural network in RISC-V, use Logism to build your own CPU to run RISC-V from scratch, and finally, you can write a naive, but quite powerful **numpy** in C to accelerate the matrix manipulation.
 This is the best architecture course I've ever taken !

 ---